-setvcc voltage
+setvcc voltage [region]

-Sets the I/O voltage for the board regions.
-The acceptable values for voltage are 1v5, 1v8, 2v5, and 3v3 (HAPS-70 system voltage regions are limited to a maximum of 1.8 volts).
+Sets the I/O voltage for the specified board region.
+The acceptable values for voltage are 1v5 and 1v8.
+If region is omitted, all regions are set to voltage.

 setclk clockName frequency

 Sets the frequency for the global input clock identified by clockName to the specified frequency.
 The frequency value is in kHz unless specified otherwise.
 For example, the command haps setclk GCLK1 150MHz specifies a clock frequency of 150 MHz for GCLK1.